-Amie Nolen: You are listening to LISTEN.DIRECTCOLORS.COM podcast: episode 14.
-I’m Amie Nolen and today we’re talking with Direct Colors General Manager, Shawna Turner about caring for and maintaining concrete countertop sealers.
+Amie Nolen: I’m Amie Nolen and today we’re talking with Direct Colors General Manager, Shawna Turner about caring for and maintaining concrete countertop sealers.
 Welcome Shawna.

 Shawna Turner: Thank you.